 My tweens loved adding some yummy dishes to our history class while also working on an important life skill.

 Any links in this post may be affiliate links.
 See my disclosure statement.

 *Keep reading to download a FREE copy of the recipes.

 Corn, originating in Central America, most likely Southern Mexico, played an important role in the settling of America.
-In fact, once introduced by the Wampanoag Indians, corn, or maize, became a lifesaver to the colonists.
-Throughout early American history, corn remained an important part of the daily diet.
+Throughout early US history, it was an important part of the daily diet.

-Over time, the Native Americans realized that a surplus of corn could be grown, harvested and dried without harming the earth and would help sustain them during times of lean hunting.
+Over the years, the Native Americans realized that a surplus of corn could be grown, harvested and dried without harming the earth and could sustain them during times of lean hunting.